Ear Infections, Fluid and Hearing Loss

 In general, tubes do not require much attention.

 I see my patients with tubes around 3 weeks after surgery, and then every three months until the tubes fall out and the ears are fully healed and healthy.
-I repeat the hearing test (the audiogram) if there was hearing loss before surgery.
-I do not require any special ear protection with swimming or bathing in most children (see below).
+I repeat the hearing test (the audiogram) at the time of follow up visits, to monitor the hearing.
+I do not require any special ear protection with surface swimming or bathing in most children (see below).

 What happens when the tubes fall out?